Arkanthara/digital_forensic/report/report.typ

 Computing the motion vector is costly, however it allows to achieve great compression on moving objects for P-frames and B-frames.

 The structure of the video follows a pattern as shown in the @video_structure.
+This pattern is called Group Of Picture (GOP) and can be used later for modification detection.

 #figure(
   caption: "Frame organization in video",